getlynx/Lynx/README.md

 In addition, Lynx is designed to keep your data accessible and secure for over 250 years.
 No matter what happens, you can count on your information being there when you need it.

-Overall, Lynx provides a reliable, sustainable, and long-lasting solution for storing your most important data on the blockchain.
+Overall, Lynx provides a reliable, sustainable, and long-lasting solution for storing your most important data on the blockchain..